 An “accredited investor” is a person or entity with exclusive access to complex, loosely regulated and often opaque investments like hedge funds, leveraged buyouts and startups.
 To become an accredited investor the Securities and Exchange Commission (SEC) requires certain wealth, income or knowledge requirements.
-This article will define an accredited investor and explain how to become one.
-It will also explore what an accredited investor can do and why he or she must follow certain rules.
+Whether you qualify as an accredited investor or not, a financial advisor can help you manage your investments and meet your financial goals.